wmmihaa/Introduction-to-Node.js/documentation/hol7.md

 #### Configure the Services
 A *Service* can run on ANY node, although in our case they’ll all run on the same one.
 Later, if you have time you can add more nodes and set each service to run on different ones.

-Right-click on each node and select **Properties** from the drop-down list.
+Double-click on each node.
 In the properties dialog, set the **Name** of the node to the one you created earlier (Eg. "laptop").

 ##### Configure email service
 Property | Tab | Value